speedwing/cardano-staking-pool-edu/POOL_KEYS.md

 ## Update project source

-Ensure you're on the latest and greatest version of this docs
+Ensure you're on the latest and greatest version of this project

 ```bash
 cd ~/cardano-staking-pool-edu && git pull --rebase